meross Mini Smart Plug with Energy Monitor…

 For a typical Central Coast household in 2026:

 • Chasing one device on a single-phase home?
-One Tapo P110M.
+One Tapo P110.

 • Full-house visibility on a budget, no electrician callout?
 Meross Mini 4-pack, one per room.

 • 3-phase home with solar, you want the diagnostic layer?
-Shelly 3EM plus 2–3 Tapo plugs at suspect outlets.
-The setup I run myself.
+Shelly Pro 3EM plus 2–3 Tapo plugs at suspect outlets.
+The tiering I run myself.

 • Single-phase, want whole-home, won't pay Shelly money?
-Qezodsx Tuya 80A meter — eyes open on the small review sample.
+Depisuta 200A Tuya meter: eyes open on the thin review history.

 The biggest mistake is buying one plug-level monitor and expecting it to cover a whole house.
 The second biggest is installing a whole-home meter yourself and trusting the data with a reversed CT.
 Get the right tier for your house and pay an electrician for the switchboard work.

-On the Central Coast and want help picking the right monitor for your switchboard — or you've got a fridge drawing too much and suspect the compressor?
+On the Central Coast and want help picking the right monitor for your switchboard, or you've got a fridge drawing too much and suspect the compressor?
 Call iFix Electronics in Erina on (02) 4311 6146.
-16 years of electronics diagnosis, 35,000+ repairs.
+16 years of electronics diagnosis.
 The bench has seen what survives and what doesn't.

 Need help fitting a switchboard monitor?